When you try to download, install, or update a Creative Cloud application, you receive an error message.

 If you have prerelease versions of Creative Cloud or Creative Suite apps on your computer, they could be causing a conflict with new installations.
-The Adobe Creative Cloud (CC) Cleaner Tool removes prerelease installation records.
-See Use the CC Cleaner Tool to solve installation problems.
+The Adobe Creative Cloud Cleaner Tool removes prerelease installation records.
+See Use the Creative Cloud Cleaner Tool to solve installation problems.

 When you try to download, install, or update a Creative Cloud app, you receive an error message that indicates you have network connectivity or stability issues.

-If you are connected on a self-managed or home network, see the connectivity troubleshooting steps listed in Advanced connectivity troubleshooting.
+If you are connected on a self-managed or home network, see the connectivity troubleshooting steps listed in Resolve connection errors.